preface-ai/coding-guideline-tips-and-others/guidelines/frontend-coding-standard/seo-coding-guidelines.md

 ## Conclusion

 Proper use of the title, description, and canonical tags is essential for effective SEO.
-Adhering to these guidelines will help improve the search engine visibility of our content, ensuring that our pages are accurately represented and easily discoverable in search results.
+Ensure you follow this guideline for SEO in order to help improve the search engine visibility of our content, ensuring that our pages are accurately represented and easily discoverable in search results.